axelvaldez/radical-companies/_posts/2-missing-chapters/2022-05-03-radical-companies-for-the-impatient.markdown

 <h1>Company Foundation</h1>
   <p>In <span class="_paradigm">Radical</span> speak, a company is what we call a group of people who come together to build something bigger than themselves.
 The word &ldquo;company&rdquo; comes from the Latin <em>co-</em>, meaning &lsquo;together&rsquo;, and <em>pan-</em>, meaning &lsquo;bread.&rsquo; In other words, people who break bread together.
 We distiguish companies from businesses who 1) are dictatorships, and 2) whose some purpose is to make money for the owners.</p>
   <p>Every company is different because the people who embody it are different, and this means that every company must find its own way.
-What fundamentally makes a <span class="_paradigm">Radical</span> company different from a <span class="_paradigm">Fiat</span> business is that it has a Foundation,</p>
+What fundamentally makes a <span class="_paradigm">Radical</span> company different from a <span class="_paradigm">Fiat</span> business is that it has a explicit Foundation,</p>
    <div class="_center">
     <table class="_h2table">
      <tr>